V4Fire/Client/src/components/super/i-static-page/README.md

 ```

 Don't forget to commit all generated files to your version control system.
-You don't need to create favicons in each project because they can be inherited from parent layers.
+You don't need to create favicons in every project because they can be inherited from parent layers.

 ## Including custom files to HTML

-The component generates an HTML code to initialize an application.
+The component generates HTML code to initialize the application.
-It contains a structure of tags `<html><head/><body/></html>` with including all necessary resources, like CSS or JS files.
+It contains a `<html><head/><body/></html>` tag structure with all necessary resources such as CSS or JS files.

-You can attach static files to the layout to avoid redundant WebPack compilation and increase building speed.
+You can attach static files to your layout to avoid redundant WebPack compilation and increase build speed.
-Notice, all files that are attached in this way won't be automatically minified.
-You should do it by yourself.
+Please note that all files attached in this way will not be automatically minified.
+You must do it yourself.

-First, you have to create a component that extends the current one.
+First, you need to create a component that extends the current one.

 __components/pages/p-root/__